Climbing Wall Instructor

 Price: £135 per person

-Kilnworx can provide those who wish to help others to enjoy the excitement of climbing outdoors with the opportunity to gain the nationally recognised Single Pitch Award, in conjunction with Mountain Training UK.
+Kilnworx can provide those who wish to help others to enjoy the excitement of climbing outdoors with the opportunity to gain the nationally recognised Rock Climbing Instructor, in conjunction with Mountain Training UK.

 This award will teach the candidate how to create a safe outing for groups at a single pitch crag and how to supervise the group in such a scenario.

-This is a great natural progression from the Climbing Wall Award but is often taken on its own.
+This is a great natural progression from the Climbing Wall Instructor (formally Climbing Wall Award) but is often taken on its own.
 Certainly, it is a must for those who wish to provide support to their organisation for outdoor climbing.

 There are some pre-requisites to registering for the award:

-To be involved in the Single Pitch Award scheme you need to be a rock climber and have an interest in the supervision of novices in the activity.
+To be involved in the Rock Climbing Instructor scheme you need to be a rock climber and have an interest in the supervision of novices in the activity.
 A minimum of 12 months rock climbing experience is required.

 Before attending a training course you must first register with one of the four Mountain Training Boards.
 This will provide you with a logbook and your personal details will be entered on the national database.